Exuille/Smile-Plaza/README.md

   </tr>
 </table>

-<h2 id="acknowledgments">🙏 Acknowledgement </h2>
+<h2 id="acknowledgments">✅ Acknowledgement </h2>
-  <p align="justify" >  We extend our heartfelt gratitude to our team members for their dedication, collaboration, and invaluable contributions to the Smile Plaza Dental Center Appointment System.
-Each member played a crucial role, bringing unique ideas and skills that enriched the project.
-The successful completion of this system was made possible through teamwork, shared commitment, and countless hours of research, development, and refinement.
-This experience not only strengthened our ability to work together but also provided us with valuable insights into software engineering practices.

-Thank you for your hard work, passion, and unwavering support in achieving our goal.</p>
+  <p align="justify" >  We would like to express our sincere appreciation to everyone who contributed to the development of the Smile Plaza Dental Center Appointment System.
+This project was the result of strong collaboration, shared vision, and the collective efforts of a dedicated team.

+Each member played a vital role, offering unique talents and perspectives that shaped the system from concept to completion.
+Through late nights, problem-solving sessions, and continuous refinement, we worked together to overcome challenges and deliver a functional, user-focused solution.

+We are also grateful to the Smile Plaza Dental Center for providing the inspiration and context for this system, which gave our work real purpose and direction.
+Your openness and support allowed us to better understand the needs of a real-world application.

+This journey has been a valuable learning experience, and we are proud of what we’ve accomplished together.</p>